eonx-com/easy-monorepo/packages/EasyErrorHandler/docs/response-builders.md

 - **ViolationsBuilder**: Adds violations information to the response body if the exception implements `EonX\EasyErrorHandler\Interfaces\Exceptions\ValidationExceptionInterface` (such as [ValidationException](exceptions.md))
+- **HttpExceptionBuilder**: For HTTP exceptions in Symfony applications (i.e. exceptions that implement `Symfony\Component\HttpKernel\Exception\HttpExceptionInterface`), sets the message in the response body to the exception's `$message` property and the HTTP response status code to the exception's `$statusCode` property.

 ## Custom builders